libts/tslib/README.md

 * [DirectFB](https://github.com/deniskropp/DirectFB) - Graphics library on top of framebuffer

 ### using libts
+To use the library from C or C++, include the following preprocessor directive in your source files:

+    #include <tslib.h>

+To link with with library, specify `-lts` as an argument to the linker.

+#### compiling using autoconf and pkg-config
+On UNIX systems you can use pkg-config to automatically select the appropriate compiler and linker switches for libts.
+The `PKG_CHECK_MODULES` m4 macro may be used to automatically set the appropriate Makefile variables:

+    PKG_CHECK_MODULES([TSLIB], [tslib >= 1.10],,
+      AC_MSG_ERROR([libts 1.10 or newer not found.])
+    )

 If you want to support tslib < 1.2, while still support multitouch and all recent versions of tslib, you'd do something like this: